ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/README.md

 Mind that all the data given below is completely fictional, as the real data is protected for privacy reasons.

 ### 1. Content Based

+The content based part consists out of gathering article data, creating the similarity matrix and calculating the popularity of each article.

+#### Gathering Data
 The URL list has the following lay-out:

 | URL | TAG |